evvvvil/urptransitionshaders-docs/README.md

 ![URPTransitionGroup options](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img04.png?raw=true)

 **Action on start**<br>
-What happens when the game starts.`Nothing` does nothing. `Hide on start` hides all transitionable materials on start. `Transition on start` fades in all transitionable materials on start.
+What happens when the game starts.`Nothing` does nothing. `Hide on start` hides all transition materials on start. `Transition on start` fades in all transition materials on start.
 Set transition duration and delay transition start as an option.

 **Transition on start duration**<br>
 Duration of the start transition (in seconds).